Warbo/chriswarbo-net/projects/units/index.md

 title: Improving our units and notation
 ---

+**tl;dr** The [quick wins](quick_wins.html) page shows how to make numbers and measurements easier to deal with, simpler and more consistent.
+The suggestions are mostly uncontroversial, and can be adopted by anyone right now.

+## Introduction ##

 Many of the systems and ideas we use every day, like the way we count and measure things, were developed over centuries.
 They have managed to "stand the test of time", which is certainly an advantage; but they also suffer a form of